Which startups have raised the most funding in the semiconductor industry?

 In our semiconductor industry deck, you will find everything you need to understand the market

-This is a constantly updated ranking of the top startups in the semiconductor industry, sorted by total cumulative funding raised.
+This ranking is a constantly refreshed list of the top startups in the semiconductor industry, ordered by cumulative funding raised, and we update it every month.

 And if you want to better understand this new industry, you can download our pitch covering the semiconductor industry.